 The local history collection relates to the lives of people in the Avoch, Fortrose and Rosemarkie part of the Black Isle.
 There is an absorbing photographic archive, as well as objects given by members of local communities and artefacts from archaeological fieldwork.

-Our winter exhibition focuses on a theme from this collection.
+We usually display a theme from this collection at some tome during the year.
 In the past we have explored the history of Rosehaugh House, Dr William Maclean's interest in the caves near Rosemarkie, and finds from archaeological fieldwalking across the Black Isle.

 The photographic archive can be viewed at the museum.
 Other items can be studied by contacting us at email@example.com.